Mitt Romney Becomes First High-Profile Republican To Express Concern Over Ukraine Phone Call

 “If the President asked or pressured Ukraine’s president to investigate his political rival, either directly or through his personal attorney, it would be troubling in the extreme.
 Critical for the facts to come out,” Romney tweeted on Sunday.

-An anonymous whistleblower’s report alleged that while Trump spoke with Zelenskiy via phone, he repeatedly asked the foreign leader to essentially dig up dirt on Trump’s top political opponent for the 2020 presidential election, former vice president Joe Biden.
+An anonymous whistleblower’s report alleged that while Trump spoke with Zelensky via phone, he repeatedly asked the foreign leader to essentially dig up dirt on the president’s top political opponent for the 2020 presidential election, former vice president Joe Biden.
 The incident Trump reportedly asked about involves Hunter Biden, son of the former vice president.

 Though the president has firmly denied any wrongdoing in the phone conversation, he told reporters on Sunday that Biden’s name was mentioned, but that the discussion “was largely the fact that we don’t want our people like Vice President Biden and his son [contributing] to the corruption already in the Ukraine.”